Part 18 (Twin Peaks): Events

 In the Black Lodge, Cooper's doppelgänger burns.
 MIKE (Al Strobel) creates a new Dougie Jones, who rejoins his wife Janey-E (Naomi Watts) and his son Sonny Jim (Pierce Gagnon).
-Returning to the end scene of the previous episode, Cooper leads Laura through the woods of Twin Peaks, when she suddenly disappears with a scream.
+Returning to the last scene of the previous episode, Cooper leads Laura through the woods of Twin Peaks, when she suddenly disappears with a scream.
 Cooper now sits in the Lodge, during a sequence similar to one shown before.
 MIKE asks: "Is it future or is it past?"
 The Evolution of The Arm asks "Is it the story of the girl who lived down the lane?"
-Cooper eventually then the lodge, where he is warmly greeted by Diane at Glastonbury Grove.
+Cooper then leaves the lodge and is warmly greeted by Diane at Glastonbury Grove.

 In the morning, Cooper and Diane drive 430 miles to a desert location next to a power line.
 Diane asks Cooper whether he still wants to take on this task.
 Cooper warns that once they cross "everything could be different."
 They drive through an apparent portal, which takes them to a deserted highway at night.
 When they reach a motel, Cooper checks in, while Diane briefly sees another version of herself leaving the motel.
 Diane and Cooper have sex in their room that night, but Diane is visibly distressed.
 The morning after, a perplexed Cooper wakes up in a different motel room to find Diane gone.
 He finds a letter signed by "Linda", addressing "Richard", saying that she is gone and asking him not to search for her.
 (Note: The number 430 and the names Richard and Linda were referenced by the Fireman in the opening scene of Part 1.)
-Cooper drives to Odessa, Texas; while driving, he finds a diner named "Judy's."
-There he stops three men in cowboy hats (Matt Battaglia, Heath Hensley and Rob Mars) harassing a waitress, Kristi (Francesca Eastwood).
-Cooper's demeanour is generally cold and menacing throughout the situation.
+Cooper drives to Odessa, Texas; while driving, he finds a diner named "Judy's".
+There he stops three men in cowboy hats (Matt Battaglia, Heath Hensley and Rob Mars) from harassing a waitress, Kristi (Francesca Eastwood).
 Cooper asks Kristi whether another waitress works there, but is told that she has the day off.
 He gets her address.